 - Proteus IV in Demon Seed, provided by an uncredited Robert Vaughn.

-- This is in contrast to Sonny's speech, which is between this and a genuine emotional voice.
+- VIKI from I, Robot, in contrast to Sonny's speech, which is between this and a genuine emotional voice.

 - GERTY from Moon isn't monotone, but speaks in a rigidly pleasant and soothing tone.